 The best beer gardens in Belfast

 Shhht, don’t tell anyone, but occasionally the sun makes a guest appearance in Belfast!
 When that happens, drop everything and rush to the closest beer garden near you!
-If it happens to be on a Friday, places will be jam packed, so you’re in for some pushing and shoving to actually get a drink!
-But don’t let that spoil the fun!
+A pub crawl in Belfast doesn’t mean you have to stay indoors!
+Places will be jam packed, so you’re in for some pushing and shoving to actually get a drink!
+But don’t let that spoil the fun.
 Follow me to some of the best beer gardens in Belfast City Centre.

 1. Kelly’s Cellars

 One of the most traditional Irish bars in Belfast is situated on Bank Square and the whole square doubles up as a beer garden in summer.
 No cars, plenty of space to sit or hang around and occasionally live music concerts outside.
 Not a bad place to start your pub crawl.